3rd Month of Pregnancy – Symptoms, Body Changes & Diet

-4. First-trimester Screening Tests – An ultrasound is conducted to determine any risk to the foetus, to screen for birth and genetic defects, and to detect markers of chromosomal disorders.
+4. First-trimester Screening Tests – An ultrasound is conducted to determine any risk to the fetus, screen for birth and genetic defects, and detect markers of chromosomal disorders.

-6. Chorionic Villus Sampling (CVS) – This is a diagnostic test carried out on those pregnant women who are at high risk for the conditions mentioned above.
-It is carried out during the 11-13 week of pregnancy to check whether the unborn child will be having any congenital defects.
+6. Chorionic Villus Sampling (CVS) – This diagnostic test is carried out on pregnant women who are at high risk for the conditions mentioned above.
+It is carried out during the 11-13 weeks of pregnancy to check whether the unborn child will have any congenital defects.

 The Nuchal translucency (NT) scan is a 3-month pregnancy scan done to examine the amniotic fluid parameters, the position of the placenta in the uterus, and assess any risk of abnormality in the foetus.